its-a-lisa/its-a-lisa-blog/content/posts/2021-01-19-simply-getting-a-list-of-twitter-followers.md

 * Seeing threads from other people
 * See more content from people without having to follow them
 * Keep my ratio of following to followers low

-#### What I learned/Roadblocks
-* The 1.1 version API returns people that I am **not** actually following
-* When I used the pagination, it split up the fields, so that when formatted into a .csv directly, the fields didn't line up
+* Don't have to follow companies
+* Not missing valuable tweets

 ## Conclusion

-Wow, this is proving to be a lot harder than I thought.
-I thought I would just try googling for an export feature; that doesn’t exist.
-I am not in the mood to page through each of the pages using the graphical user interface.
-I really just want a sheet.
+Wow, this proved to be a lot harder than I thought.
+I thought this would be as easy as Googling for a way to export list of followers and it turned into a 101 tutorial into the Twitter API. it would have been a whole lot quicker to just scroll on the following list long enough to get everyone on one page, copying and then pasting and cleaning up the format -- but I would not have learned as much or felt nearly as accomplished.

 | Hypothesis       | Expected Result | Actual Result |
 | ---------------- | --------------- | ------------- |